ku8ar/latinizeGeorgian/README.md

-# Latinize Georgian Chrome Extension
+# Latinize Georgian

-chrome browser extension converting characters from the Georgian alphabet to Latin characters
+Chrome browser extension converting characters from the Georgian alphabet to Latin characters

 It works automatically on all "* .ge" domains